Expats and Rental Agencies: Which Fees Are Prohibited?

 2. Time pressure – due to the tight housing market, expats sign quickly.

-Real-life examples
+Practical examples

 Your rights as an expat

-Checklist for expats dealing with rental agencies
+Checklist for expats at mediation agencies

 • 🧾 Keep invoices and proof of payment.